X3llus/X3llus/README.md

 ### Welcome to my GitHub

 - 🔭 I’m currently working on my [portfolio website][website]
+- 🏫 I'm currently a student in the Lakehead University / Georgian College Computer Science Bridge Program
 - 🌱 I’m currently learning the Angular Framework and PWA's
+- 👯 I’m looking to collaborate on anything web app or PWA related
 - 📫 How to reach me: [Contact Form][contact]

 <br />